MA History of Art and Chinese Studies

 Introducing MA History of Art and Chinese Studies

-Study History of Art and Chinese Studies in equal depth with this joint honours programme.
+You will study history of art and Chinese studies in equal depth with this joint honours programme.

-The degree takes advantage of the University of Edinburgh's long-standing tradition of studying Asian literary and visual culture and our other expertise.
+Our degree takes advantage of the University of Edinburgh's long-standing tradition of studying Asian literary and visual culture, and our wider expertise in art from different periods and places.

 We are the only university in Scotland to offer both single and joint honours undergraduate honours programmes in Chinese.
-This means you can learn:
+This means you can study:

 You will spend Year 3 at a university in China or Taiwan.
-This will provide you with an immersive cultural and language experience.
+This will provide you with an immersive language experience and enable you to visit Asian artworks and cultural sites first-hand.

 Year 1

-- Chinese 1, an introduction to modern spoken and written Chinese
+• If you are a beginner, you will study Chinese 1, an introduction to modern spoken and written Chinese.

-If you already have some knowledge of the Chinese language, you may qualify to enrol in Chinese 2A.
+• If you already have some knowledge of the Chinese language, you may qualify for Chinese 2A, an intermediate-level Chinese course.

 Year 2

-- study History of Art 2, which covers the 18th century to the present day
+You will study History of Art 2, which begins with the 18th century and continues to the present day.

-- learning classical Chinese and modern Chinese translation
+• learn classical Chinese and practise modern Chinese translation

 Year 3